sgangaprasath/sgangaprasath.github.io/index.md

 <!--![gangaprasath.jpg]({{site.baseurl}}/gangaprasath.jpg){:style="float: right;margin-left: 7px;margin-top: 7px;" :height="30%" width="30%"}-->
 ![sgp.png]({{site.baseurl}}/sgp.png){:style="float: right;margin-left: 7px;margin-top: 7px;" :height="30%" width="30%"} I am currently a post-doc in [Mahadevan's lab](https://www.seas.harvard.edu/softmat/index.html) at [SEAS, Harvard](https://seas.harvard.edu/) working on designing advanced functional materials and bio-inspired robotics.

 I completed my PhD in Physics at the [International Centre for Theoretical Sciences](https://www.icts.res.in), Tata Institute of Fundamental Research, Bengaluru.
-There I worked on problems related to **elasticity, geometry and hydrodynamics**, particularly around _instabilities in thin elastic structures (filaments and sheets)_ and _dynamics of solid particles in fluid flows_.
+There I worked on problems related to elasticity, geometry and hydrodynamics, particularly around _instabilities in thin elastic structures (filaments and sheets)_ and also on _dynamics of rigid particles in fluid flows_.

-Please see the [Research](./research) section for a detailed description of my research.
+[Research](./research) section has more details on my projects.

 <!--They can broadly be described as follows: